Fred Goodwill: Marriage

 Fred Goodwill met Alice Haynes, his future wife, presumably during his time at Handsworth.
-Alice lived at Old Hill and was a primitive Methodist while Fred was a Wesleyan.
+Alice lived at Old Hill and was a Primitive Methodist while Fred was a Wesleyan Methodist.
 According to their daughter Bessie Goodwill, Fred had a posting in India and decided to go first to sort out things and then call Alice.
 The couple were married in Tumkur, Mysore State, British India in 1901.
 Extract from the India's Daily Post "The marriage of Miss Alice Haynes, of Old Hill, Staffordshire with the Rev F. Goodwill, Superintendent of the Wesleyan Tamil Mission, took place at the Wesleyan Church, Tumkur on 10 September 1901.

 Life in India

-India was a fascination for Fred, and he had a keen interest in its history, people, religions, scenery and native languages.
+India was a fascination for Fred, and he had a keen interest in its history, people, religions, scenery, and native languages.
 Fred Goodwill was a gifted linguist, and was said to speak any language like a native after just six months practice.
 He could speak, read and write fluently in Tamil, Telugu and Kannada.
 His research in Indian history was not merely for his own interest, but he also contributed papers for various societies on these subjects.
 He had a scholarly command over the languages.
-Fred loved the people and culture of India, and was actively involved in photography of Indian landscapes, buildings, common Indians, etc. Some of his pictures depict day-to-day life in British India, such as men working the land, women winnowing grains, wild haired fakirs, a child chained to a stone, mother bathing infants, goat about to be slaughtered, etc. It was as though he could not just get enough of India.
+Fred loved the people and culture of India, and was actively involved in photography of Indian landscapes, buildings, common Indians, etc. Some of his pictures depict day-to-day life in British India, such as men working the land, women winnowing grains, wild haired fakirs, a child chained to a stone, mother bathing infants, goats about to be slaughtered, etc. It was as though he could not just get enough of India.
 Fred also authored articles and academic papers on South Indian History, Indian Religions (especially Shaivism) and Tamil Literature which were published in Journals.
 There is a mention of Fred Goodwill being appointed to the 'Committee on Temperance' of the South Indian Missionary Association in 1918–19, being appointed as General Secretary of the Bangalore Tract and Book Society and being part of the inaugural function of the Hudson Memorial Church, Bangalore on 23 September 1904.

 Fred seems to have been part of group of photography enthusiasts and could have traveled in groups taking pictures of life in India.
 Some of his pictures closely resemble the description of the photos in the Ellis Collection: Album depicting missionary life in South India, of the British Library.
 Many pictures of the Ellis Collection also mention Rev. Goodwill.
 The Ellis Collection was presented to the British Library by the British naturalist Arthur Erskine Ellis, son of Rev. Robert Arthur Ellis, who was also a Wesleyan minister posted at Bangalore, serving as pastor of the John's Hill Church (now Wesley English Church), Promenade Road, which is just next to the Goodwills Girls School Campus, around the same time as Fred.